aaron555/raspi-temperature-controller/README.md

 Before designing or building any hardware, read the [safety information](#important-safety-information).

 The schematics in the [hardware](hardware) section includes an example project using a simulated heating system which employs an LED colocated with one of the temperature sensors to act as a heat source, thereby allowing the temperature controller functionality to be tested and demonstrated using a simple and easy to build breadboard circuit.
-A [parts list](hardware/raspi-temperature-controller-breadboard_Simulation_Demo_Circuit_Parts_List.ods), [schematic](hardware/raspi-temperature-controller-breadboard_Simulation_Demo_Circuit_Schematic.pdf) and photos of this breadboard circuit can all be found in the hardware section.
+A [parts list](hardware/raspi-temperature-controller-breadboard_Simulation_Demo_Circuit_Parts_List.ods), [schematic](hardware/raspi-temperature-controller-breadboard_Simulation_Demo_Circuit_Schematic.pdf) and photos of this breadboard circuit can are all provided.
 Simply obtain the parts on the parts list, build up the circuit as per the schematic and photos on a breadboard and plug in to a Raspberry Pi, and the system is ready to use as per the [quick start guide](#quick-start-guide).

 [![Breadboard view 1](hardware/raspi-temperature-controller-breadboard-1_small.jpg)](hardware/raspi-temperature-controller-breadboard-1.jpg) [![Breadboard view 2](hardware/raspi-temperature-controller-breadboard-2_small.jpg)](hardware/raspi-temperature-controller-breadboard-2.jpg) [![Breadboard view 3](hardware/raspi-temperature-controller-breadboard-side-1_small.jpg)](hardware/raspi-temperature-controller-breadboard-side-1.jpg) [![Breadboard view 4](hardware/raspi-temperature-controller-breadboard-2_small.jpg)](hardware/raspi-temperature-controller-breadboard-2.jpg)

+#### Circuit description

+The circuit uses a single 1-wire bus with as many temperature sensors as required for inputs.
+The 1-wire sensors are open drain, so that multiple devices can share the same bus and all be able to communicate, and so a pull-up resistor (R1) is required.
+Each 1-wire temperature sensor has a unique ID hard-coded into during manufacture so that they can be identified and individually read.

+The output GPIOs from the raspberry Pi cannot drive a relay directly, therefore a relay driver (IC1) is used.
+A discrete transistor may also be used for this purpose, but the relay driver is convenient as it provides 8x channels in a single package, and includes "flyback" diodes to protect the transistors from back EMF produced by the relay coil during switching events.

+The heating load is simulated by an LED (LED1) run at absolute max forward current (I<sub>F</sub>) of 25 mA.
+This is set by current limiting resistor (R2) - since the LED has a forward voltage (V<sub>F</sub>) of 2.5 V, the supply voltage is 5 V and R2 is 100 Ohm, V = IR:
+ - I<sub>F</sub> = V / R = (5 - 2.5) / 100 = 2.5 / 100 = 25 mA
+Both the LED (LED1) and the resistor (R2) itself dissipate power P = I<sup>2</sup>R:
+- P = I<sup>2</sup>R = 0.025 * 0.025 * 100 = 0.0625 W
+Therefore R2 rated at 0.25 W provides sufficient safety margin to prevent the resistor running excessively hot.

+#### Practical implementations

 *** Schematics  more general with DT relay for feedback, multiple relays/temperature sensor with dashed lines "..." and separate relay supply rail + photos DIN rail heating controller